 5x5 vs Hypertrophy Program

 The 5x5 program, notably popularized by StrongLifts 5x5 and Reg Park's 5x5, focuses on heavy compound lifts performed for 5 sets of 5 repetitions.
-It emphasizes linear progressive overload, where you add weight to the bar consistently, primarily targeting significant strength gains and building a foundational level of muscle mass.
+It emphasizes linear progressive overload, where you add weight to the bar consistently, primarily targeting significant strength gains and building a level of muscle mass.

 Pros